mgreter/libsass/docs/api-value.md

 over the existing values.
 The `SassList` acts like any regular array, so you can get the size and access every item by offset.
 The `SassMap` has a specific iterator you need to allocate first in order to iterate over it via `next`.
-You also have to make sure to release the memory associated to the iterator.
+You also have to make sure to release the memory associated with the iterator.

 #### Iterating over `SassList`